Attachment A -Jeffrey Thomas Maehr

 "WAIVERS OF CONSTITUTIONAL RIGHTS NOT ONLY MUST BE VOLUNTARY, THEY MUST BE KNOWINGLY INTELLIGENT ACTS DONE WITH SUFFICIENT AWARENESS OF THE RELEVANT CIRCUMSTANCES AND CONSEQUENCES."
 Brady v.
 U.S. 397 U.S. 742 at 748

-The Constitution and case law is clear; Most Americans are NOT liable to pay taxes on their wages, salary and compensation for work performed.
+The Constitution and case law is clear; Most Americans are NOT liable to pay "income" taxes, and are free to ignore all unconstitutional activities and claims.